dolphindb/jdbc/README.md

 ### 3 References

- * In the JDBC interface, you can use the `excute` method to execute all DolphinDB Sql statements.
-For details, see [DolphinDB Sql Syntax] [DolphinDB SQL](http://www.dolphindb.com/help/Chapter8SQLStatements.html)
+ In the JDBC interface, you can use the `excute` method to execute all DolphinDB Sql statements.
+ For details, see [DolphinDB Sql] [DolphinDB SQL](http://www.dolphindb.com/help/Chapter8SQLStatements.html)

 * [Download](sample.txt)sample code